sogermain/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 #### List of statuses

 In order to get the complete list of statuses, please refer to the [HiPay Enterprise platform overview appendices](https://developer.hipay.com/getting-started/platform-hipay-enterprise/appendices/).

+## Refund a transaction paid on payment terminals (POS)

+You can make a refund on a transaction paid on payment terminal exactly like a e-commerce transaction.
+With the Token we can refund the customer without being in store.